Does Zionism have a definition?

 Between Herzl’s founding of the Zionist Organization at the turn of the 19th Century and the establishment of the State of Israel in 1948, the modern political movement of Zionism became more popular and gained adherents.

-The British government issued the Balfour Declaration in 1917 that stated, “His Majesty's Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object..."
+The British government issued the Balfour Declaration in 1917 that stated, “His Majesty's Government view with favor the establishment in Palestine of a national home for the Jewish people, and will use their best endeavors to facilitate the achievement of this object..."

 Zionism achieved its first global success with the United Nations 1947 vote to establish a Jewish state in the British Mandate region of Palestine, and the establishment of the State of Israel in 1948.